Pradumnasaraf/DevOps/docs/terraform/introduction.md

 }
 ```

-Here, `aws_s3_bucket` resource is used to create an S3 bucket, `aws_s3_bucket_object` resource is used to upload a file to the bucket, and `aws_s3_bucket_policy` resource is used to create a bucket policy to allow access to the bucket.
-Additionally, we are using the `data` block to fetch information about an IAM group.
+Here, `aws_s3_bucket` resource is used to create an S3 bucket, `aws_s3_object` resource is used to upload a file to the bucket, and `aws_s3_bucket_policy` resource is used to create a bucket policy to allow access to a group of users to the bucket, which is defined using the `aws_iam_group` data source.

+In the `aws_s3_bucket` resource, we are using the `bucket` argument to specify the name of the bucket and the `tags` argument to add tags to the bucket.
+We can use the `aws_s3_object` resource to upload a file to the bucket.
+We are using the `content` argument to specify the file to upload, the `key` argument to specify the name of the object, and the `bucket` argument to reference the bucket.

+In the `aws_s3_bucket_policy` resource, we are using the `bucket` argument to reference the bucket, the `policy` argument to specify the bucket policy,

+The `data` block to fetch information about an IAM group.
+We are using the `aws_iam_group` data source to fetch information about an IAM group named `finance-analysts`.
+We are using the `group_name` argument to specify the name of the group.
+We can use the `arn` attribute to reference the ARN of the group.

 :::Note
 The bucket naming should not contain uppercase letters, underscores, or special characters. `ss_aa` is not allowed due to DNS compatibility.